Blinde16/turtleproject/README.md

 ## Usage

 ### Volunteer Management
-1. Navigate to `/volunteerManagement`.
+1. Navigate to `Volunteer Management`.
 2. View and manage volunteer records.
 3. Add or edit volunteer details using the provided forms.

 ### Event Management
-1. Navigate to `/eventManagement`.
+1. Navigate to `Event Management`.
 2. View event schedules and details.
 3. Add new events or update existing ones.